sodafoundation/documentation/content/soda-gettingstarted/multicloud-local-installation-using-ansible.md

 3. Save the file (Do not forget to save this file and keep it safe.)<br />
 {{% /notice %}}

-{{% notice note %}}
-**_To generate Access Key , Secret Key using ReST APIs, follow the link below:_**
- AK/SK Generation using APIs can be found [here](/guides/user-guides/multi-cloud/aksk/ak-sk-using-api/)
-{{% /notice %}}

-{{% notice info %}}
-**_To use the Block and File service, respective profile must be created before using these services.
-To do this you can follow the steps below:_**  <br />
-1. Go to Profiles<br />
-2. Click on Create button.<br />
-3. Enter the details and select the Storage type as Block or File. <br />
-4. Create one profile for Block type and  name it `default_block`.<br />
-5. Create one profile for File type and  name it `default_file`.<br />
-6. Save the profile and select it when you are creating a new volume or file share.<br />
-7. Make sure you enable the snapshot policy and replication policy in the profile if you intend to create either.<br />
-{{% /notice %}}

-Logout of the dashboard as admin and login the dashboard again as a non-admin user to manage storage resources.

 ---